-Danger of accidents Unstable handling characteristics at high speed.
+Danger of accidents Carrying luggage alters handling characteristics at high speed.

-Adapt your speed according to your payload.
-Ride more slowly if your motorcycle is loaded with cases or other baggage.

-Maximum speed with baggage

-130 km/h (80.8 mph)
+- Adapt your speed to your payload. - Ride more slowly if your motorcycle is loaded with cases or other luggage.
+Maximum speed with baggage 130 km/h (80.8 mph)